 - Structured logging: save conversion results in a format you can review later

 Shell scripts can handle some of this, but Python keeps the logic readable as complexity grows.
+The FFmpeg documentation covers the CLI flags, while Python handles the orchestration layer around it.

 The Basics with subprocess